A Tutorial on Matrix Perturbation Theory (using compact matrix notation): Calculating First order Terms

 \subsection{Calculating First Order Eigenvector Terms $V_1$: Repeated (Degenerate) Case}

 We consider the case when the eigenvalues are repeated, but $A_0$ has a full set of eigenvectors.
-This condition is automatically satisfied in the Hermitian $A_0$ case, but may not be always true in the non-normal $A_0$ case.
-We will not consider cases with non-trivial Jordan blocks (in $A_0$) in this note.
+This condition is automatically satisfied in the Hermitian or normal $A_0$ case, but may not be always true in the non-normal $A_0$ case.
+We will consider the case of normal $A_0,A_1$ here, for which we have $W_0=V_0$, and therefore $A_0=V_0\Lambda_0V^*_0$.

 The main difficulty when $A_0$ has repeated eigenvalues is that there is not a unique choice of the eigenvectors $V_0$ in this case, even after normalization.
 For any repeated eigenvalue, there corresponds an $m$-dimensional invariant subspace, where $m$ is the geometric multiplicity of the eigenvalue.
 Any basis of this invariant subspace is composed of eigenvectors.
 It turns out that there is a special choice of basis which renders the expansion~\req{pertexp} valid.
 The main task is to find such a basis.

 Now assume $A_0$ has a repeated eigenvalue $\lamb$ (multiplicity $m$) and define a basis so that $A_0$ is block-diagonal with the first $m$ basis elements a basis for the eigensubspace of $\lamb$.
 With this basis, $A_0$, $V_0$, $W_0$ and $\Lambda_0$ have a block partitioning as